nginxinc/kubernetes-ingress/docs/content/installation/upgrade-with-helm.md

 ## Background

 In the NGINX Ingress Controller version 3.1.0, [changes were introduced](https://github.com/nginxinc/kubernetes-ingress/pull/3606) to Helm resource names, labels and annotations to align better with Helm best practices.
-However upon running a helm upgrade job from previous installed version to 3.1.0+, some resources like Deploymeny/DaemonSet and Service will be recreated (recreate no rolling update) due to changes in nomenclature and selector labels resulting in undesirable downtime.
+However upon running a helm upgrade job from previous installed version to 3.1.0+, some resources like Deploymeny/DaemonSet and Service will be recreated due to changes in nomenclature and selector labels resulting in undesirable downtime.

 ## Steps to perform upgrade without downtine
 **Note**: Below steps applies to both 2.x and 3.0.x releases.